clarissalabrum/math4610-1/lectures/lecture_02/md/lecture_02.md

 In this lesson, you will be introduced to simple algorithms for determining "machine epsilon" to quantify computer number precision.
 The output of these algorithms serve as a warning about using computers in the solution of real mathematical problems.
-In adition to finite precision in the representation of numbers on a computer, most approximation algorithms will require large numbers arithmetic operations to determine an appropriate approximation.
+In addition to finite precision in the representation of numbers on a computer, most approximation algorithms will require large numbers arithmetic operations to determine an appropriate approximation.
+How to measure error in ccmputations and sources of error will be presented.
+Note that most sources of error must just be taken as a part of the process.
+However, in computational science there are a few sources error that can be addressed by choosing or developing stable algorithms that will provide best approximations to the exact value.

-resentation of round off error and the analysis of how errors accumulate in complex computations.
-One way to proceed is through interval analysis applied to numbers that are approximated in machine arithmetic.
-A simple example of how to build a shared library will also be discussed.
-This is an important skill to have in computational mathematics.

 <hr>